Purposeful Living

 I often end up snapping at my kids in frustration and feeling like I’ve failed them.

-As Christian moms, we want to help our children grow spiritually, but we spend more time managing their behaviors than memorizing Bible verses.
+As Christian parents, we want to help our children grow spiritually, but we spend more time managing their behaviors than memorizing Bible verses.
 We want to teach them to walk with the Lord, but we’re so busy breaking up their squabbles that we find little time to discuss meaningful biblical principles.

 How do you help your children grow spiritually when you’re living in survival mode most of the time?